 An app is a popular acronym for application.
 In our context, an app is an application, service, or system, integrated with or being used on our platform.
 An app can perform multiple logical operations or steps and trigger events to meet the objective for which it was created.

-A journey is an automate workflow consists of a set of steps that are connected logically to meet an objective.
+A journey is an automated workflow consisting of a set of steps that are connected logically to meet an objective.
 It's like configuring a use case in a series of steps.
 Once you finish configuring a journey and enable its execution, Gupshup Integrations will execute it for you each time when a specified event occurs.

 To create a Journey, follow these instructions